-In order to ensure that students participate in the student conduct process and are accountable for their decisions, Student Conduct and Community Standards reserves the right to place administrative holds on student accounts in order to ensure that students act in a responsible manner.
+In order to ensure that students participate in the behavioral misconduct process and are accountable for their decisions, the Office of Student Advocacy and Accountability reserves the right to place administrative holds on student accounts in order to ensure that students act in a responsible manner.

-Failure to Appear for Conduct Meetings
+Failure to Appear for Meetings

-All students, as members of the university community, are expected to comply with requests from a Student Conduct Administrator.
-For all cases where University Suspension, University Expulsion, Housing Suspension, and Housing Expulsion are possible outcomes, the increased impact of such sanctions necessitates that an inperson conversation takes place.
-Should a student fail to attend two scheduled Informational Meetings, an administrative hold will be placed on the student's university account until the student responds to and attends a meeting to discuss their case.
+All students, as members of the University community, are expected to comply with requests from a Hearing Officer.
+For all cases where University Suspension, University Expulsion, Housing Suspension, and Housing Expulsion are possible outcomes, the increased impact of such sanctions necessitates that a conversation with the student takes place.
+Should a student fail to attend two scheduled Administrative Reviews, an administrative hold will be placed on the student's University account until the student responds to and attends a meeting to discuss their case.

-Failure to Complete Conduct Sanctions
+Failure to Complete Sanctions

-All students, as members of the university community, are expected to comply with conduct sanctions within the time frame specified by the Student Conduct Administrator or Conduct Council.
-Failure to follow through on conduct sanctions by the date specified, whether by refusal, neglect or any other reason, an administrative hold will be placed on the student's university account until the student completes the required sanctions.
-A hold will only be lifted when compliance with conduct sanctions is satisfactorily achieved.
-This determination will be made by the Director of Student Conduct and Community Standards.
+All students, as members of the University community, are expected to comply with sanctions within the time frame specified by the Hearing Officer or Hearing Panel.
+Failure to follow through on sanctions by the date

+UIW Behavioral Misconduct Procedures, Page 18 Revised August 23, 2020 specified, whether by refusal, neglect or any other reason, an administrative hold will be placed on the student's University account until the student completes the required sanctions.
+A hold will only be lifted when compliance with sanctions is satisfactorily achieved.
+This determination will be made by the Director of Student Advocacy and Accountability (or designee).